sodeidelphonse/Academics/README.md

 💞️ I’m proficient in data management and analytics tools including CommCare, REDCap, Power BI and SQL and looking to collaborate on any data-driven projects requiring the use of R, Python and/or SQL languages.

-📫 You can reach out to me on sidelphonse@outlook.com and on [LinkedIn](https://www.linkedin.com/in/idelphonse-akoeugnigan-sode-05015672/)
+📫 You can reach out to me on sidelphonse@outlook.com and [LinkedIn](https://www.linkedin.com/in/idelphonse-akoeugnigan-sode-05015672/)

 <!---
 sodeidelphonse/sodeidelphonse is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.